tusshar-dalal/Chessman_Image_Recognition/README.md

 The dataset has 483 images in total divided into 6 classes.

-To avoid overfitting of model, Data Augmentation is performed using Image Generator utility from Tensorflow.
+For avoiding Overfitting, Data Augmentation is performed using Image Generator utility from Tensorflow.

+On using a pre-trained model ResNet, a drastic improvement was seen in Accuracy of Model.

+Accuracy can further be increased by performing Hyperparameter tuning and trying different pretrained model or ResNet trained on some other dataset.